clifgriffin/simple-ldap-login/readme.txt

 Contributors: clifgriffin
 Donate link: http://clifgriffin.com/code/donate/
-Tags: LDAP, authentication, login, active directory, adLDAP Requires at least: 2.5.1
+Tags: LDAP, authentication, login, active directory, adLDAP Requires at least: 2.8
-Tested up to: 2.8.3
+Tested up to: 3.0
-Stable tag: 1.3.0.3
+Stable tag: 1.4

 Integrating Wordpress with LDAP shouldn't be difficult.
 Now it isn't.
 Simple LDAP Login provides the features you need with the simple configuration you want.
-It has everything you need to get started today.
+All of the features.
+None of the hassles.

 == Description ==
 Having a single login for every service is a must in large organizations.
 This plugin allows you to integrate Wordpress with LDAP quickly and easily.
+Like, really really easy.

 = Features =

 * Supports Active Directory and OpenLDAP (and other directory systems which comply to the LDAP standard, such as OpenDS)
+* Supports TLS
+* Uses up-to-date methods for Wordpress authentication routines.
 * Includes three login modes:
 * * Normal Mode: Authenticates existing wordpress usernames against LDAP.
 This requires you to create all Wordpress accounts manually using the same user names as those in your LDAP directory.
 * * Account Creation Mode 1: Creates Wordpress accounts automatically for any LDAP user.